Chethanpatel/ISRO/README.md

 ## Extras [7]
 - HDFS
-- Java
-    - JVM
 - Machine Learning
     - K-Means Algorithm (Which type of technique is it?)
 - Cassandra
     - Which type of data storage system is Cassandra??
 - Cloud Computing
     - Temporarily renting
-- CAPTCHA
+- CAPTCHA In Webpages
+- Cookies (this time i can expect question on this??)